4 min read

 The longer you fast, the better?
 Not necessarily.

-Studies show that even fasting for 12–14 hours during a month results in 3% bodyweight reduction and up to 37% triglyceride decrease.
+Studies show that fasting for 12–14 hours during a month results in a 3% reduction in body weight and a 37% decrease in triglyceride.

 The key is to develop a fasting practice as a lifestyle, not just a temporary solution to meet your weight goals.